krother/Python3_Basics_Tutorial/README.md

 ## Acknowledgements

-I would like to thank the following people for inspiring exchange on training and Python that this tutorial has benefited from: Pedro Fernandes, Tomasz Puton, E dward Jenkins, Bernard Szlachta, Robert Lehmann and Magdalena Rother
+I would like to thank the following people for inspiring exchange on training and Python that this tutorial has benefited from: Pedro Fernandes, Tomasz Puton, Edward Jenkins, Bernard Szlachta, Robert Lehmann and Magdalena Rother